-At the Paperless Movement®, we’ve designed ICOR®, a versatile and innovative ecosystem that allows business professionals to create their own productivity system tailored to their needs.
+At the Paperless Movement®, we’ve designed ICOR®, a versatile and innovative ecosystem that allows busy professionals to create their own productivity system tailored to their needs.

-ICOR® consists of three layers: the first two, ICOR® Methodology and ICOR® Workflows, use a tool-agnostic approach, while the third layer, ICOR® Framework, goes for a tool-specific one.
+ICOR® consists of three layers: the first two, ICOR® Concepts and ICOR® Workflows, use a tool-agnostic approach, while the third layer, ICOR® Framework, goes for a tool-specific one.

 The whole idea is to start with some concepts in layer 1, move on to checking out your business processes in layer 2 and, finally, in layer 3, pick the best tools that fit your productivity system like a glove.